jh-midi/diato/README.md

 diatonic accordion melodeon emulation on pc keyboard This program work well on Linux , Windows and Mac with the help of virtual midi device.
 * you can look at portmidi-sml2 for creating virtual port on Mac Linux for use with Daw and scores writers ...
 * polyc virt.sml is what you need.
 * suggestions are welcome.

 Lisez tout vous gagnerez du temps :-)

 Ce programme ne fonctionne qu'avec les navigateurs basés sur Chrome.
 Donc il vous faut installer Chrome, Brave ... ou Chromium
+* notez que la version snap de Brave ne fonctionnent pas
+* il faut une installation complète native

 sudo apt install chromium